theinnovhouse/iDoc-App-Equinox/README.md

 So our idea was to create an app which provides 100% guidance and suggestions to a patient regardless of going to the hospital, because during this pandemic going out is more riskier, so we created this app which would take care of your medical related problem by being at home.

 # How we built it
+* So our app basically consists of 4 main parts
+1. Mobile Application
+2. Web Application
+3. Backend
+4. ML Model

+* Our mobile application is built on Swift language which is compiled using Xcode
+* website---------------------------------
+* Our backend is made on Firebase and Nodejs.
+So we have used firebase for authentication and Custom backend for saving users data.
+* Our ML model is built using CoreML and Swift laguage .

 # Impact on Society 🌏
 This app have a great impact on our society: